oguimbal/jcool-docs/demander/push.md

 ?> Please head to [the playground](/playground.md) to inspect detailed schema information and documentation.

-# What are "variables", and how do I fill that ?
+# What are "facts", and how do I fill that ?

-You may have noticed in the example above that you have to fill "variables", which are all the facts about your dispute.
+You may have noticed in the example above that you have to fill "facts", which are all the facts about your dispute.
 It looks like:

 ```json
 [